ansh-satellite/os/README.md

 5)Preemptive Priority
 6)Non Preemptive priority

-It was created in Python by using Tkinter GUI
+It is created in Python by using Tkinter GUI